Mastering the Projector's Strategy: 4 Key Steps to Attracting the Right Invitations

 Genuine invitations comes from people who:

-• is serious about investing in you
+• Is serious about investing time, energy or money in you

-Step #3: Clarify what you are agreeing to
+Step 3: Clarify what you are agreeing to

 I include this step for those who experience doing everything right, but still “fail” at choosing the correct invitations.